 Drugs Handed Out for ADHD Diagnoses are Often Abused by Students

 In schools across the country, students are sharing and abusing drugs such as Ritalin and Adderall that are handed out to anyone who meets the questionable criteria for various attention deficit disorders.
 Because these drugs are stimulants, students use them to stay up late to study for tests or finish assignments.
 Yet these drugs are addictive and can lead to increased body temperature and irregular heartbeat or even heart failure.
 Hostility and paranoia can also result.

 For anxiety and sleeplessness, hundreds of thousands of Americans are prescribed benzodiazepines each year.
 In 2008, more than 60,000 people reported that they were abusing benzodiazepines when they were admitted to treatment.
 Since in general, only about one person out of ten who need addiction treatment receive it, this may mean that more than half a million are addicted to these drugs.

-In the last few years, this class of drug has been involved in the deaths of several celebrities, including Michael Jackson, Anna Nicole Smith, Amy Winehouse and possibly Whitney Houston.
+In the last decade, this class of drug has been involved in the deaths of several celebrities, including Michael Jackson, Anna Nicole Smith, Amy Winehouse and possibly Whitney Houston.

 The road to safety and sobriety lies straight ahead when you choose the Narconon drug and alcohol rehabilitation program.
-Rehab centers are located on six continents around the world.
-For help in finding your closest center, contact the international offices of Narconon at 1-800-775-8750 today.
+Our rehab centers are located on six continents around the world.
+Call today to find the center nearest you.